theNewDynamic/oregonsadventurecoast.com/content/event/32nd-south-coast-clambake-music-festival.md

 ---
 {{< floatimage src="/img/southcoast-clambake-music-fest-logo.jpg" float="right" alt="Annual South Coast Clambake Music Festival" size="100" >}}

+**Due to directives from Governor Kate Brown, the South Coast Clambake Music Festival for 2020 has been CANCELLED.**

 Polish up those dancin’ shoes and get ready for the exciting musical extravaganza known as the South Coast Clambake Music Festival!
 The Clambake Music Festival features incredible music that ranges from traditional jazz to 50’s rock, including swing, doo-wop, blues, big band and Zydeco!
 Dancers and music enthusiasts from up and down the West Coast, visit each year, as the Clambake Music Festival has developed a reputation as a favorite.

 ![Annual South Coast Clambake Music Festival](/img/clambake-music-v03-695x322.jpg)